 - Percentage Branch Coverage

-Here is the Matrices result on one of current application:
+Here is the Matrices result on one of my current applications:

 - Warnings on Build Process Health